Jubatian/Kratemaqht-on-a-Treadmill/README.rst

 The following other alternatives might exist:

 - The pngnq package.
-The results from this, however, were very unsatisfactory: on every configuration I tried, it removes the shining gem on the forehead of the dragon, and the eyes.
-Gimp's quantizer is a lot better in this respect.
+The results from this, however, were very unsatisfactory: on every configuration I tried (including 256 colors), it removes the shining gem on the forehead of the dragon and the eyes.
+Gimp's quantizer is a lot better in this regard.